Auto-Deskew Scanned Documents with OpenCV and Python: Step-by-Step Code Example

 We are going to write a Python script to deskew the following sample image.

-Normalize the Image
+Step 1: Normalize the Scanned Image for Processing

 -